jaywardell/PersonalLog/README.md

 When it's not needed, the user can hide almost all chrome by just tapping on the table, in order to let the user focus on reading.
 All chrome is automatically hidden in landscape orientation as well.

 The color scheme is meant to be unobtrusive to let the user focus on content.
 It uses a very muted cool tint color, and only system-prescribed grays for content.

+## License

+PersonalLog is offered under a MIT Picense.